Mrymna/Surgery_procedures/Neuronexus/implantation.md

 * Make sure you have a microdrive case with a nut cemented in it.
 * Make sure you have a lid that fits you base and PCB plate.

+## Adjust the shuttle height

+For most implantation, you want the shuttle to be near the top of their range.
+I usually go down 2 turns from their highest position.

+Before implanting, make sure the last shuttle movement was down.
+This will minimize lateral movement of the shanks when you will move the probe before recording.
+Ideally, you only move the shuttle down after implantation.

 ## Prepare the wax

 Turn on the incubator to melt the wax that will protect the probes.